crossplane/crossplane/design/one-pager-change-logs.md

 specific endpoints it called to perform the given operation captured in the change log entry.

+#### Quantity of Generated Data

+From testing during prototyping, a typical change log entry was found to be around 6KB in size, including both the full "before" and "after" states of the resource.
+To get an idea of the total quantity of data this feature is expected to generate, we can use the below calculations for a very rough estimate:

+* 1 change log entry is ~6KB
+* 1000 resources changing 1x per hour
+* 6KB * 1000 changes/hour * 24 hours/day = ~140MB/day

+Note that this estimate can vary depending on the frequency of changes being made to the resources, and the number of fields each resource has.
+This estimate gives us a reasonable order of magnitude starting point.

+Also note that we only generate change log entries when actual changes are being made to the external resources.
+We do NOT generate entries for each reconcile, which would considerably increase the amount of data generated.

 ### Generating Change Logs

 It is a goal that the change log data is generated as close to the source of